insight-creative/fox-structures/README.md

 Deployment is handled through [git-ftp](https://github.com/git-ftp/git-ftp).

 1. Make the changes as normal to the Jekyll site and push them to this repository using `git push origin master`.
-2. Make sure the generated site in `_site` is the right configuration by serving the site locally with `jekyll serve -w --baseurl ""`.
-3. Stop serving the site, and switch into the `_site` folder with `cd _site`.
+2. Change into the `_site` folder, which holds the site that should be pushed to the server.
-4. There is a separate git repository in this folder.
+3. There is a separate git repository in this folder.
 Run `git status` to see what has changed and commit the changes.
-5. Run `git ftp push -u <user> -p - foxstructures.com`.
+4. Run `git ftp push -u <user> -p - foxstructures.com`.
 Replace `<user>` with the ftp username.
 Then enter the password in the prompt.
 It will upload the changed files to the server.